dolph/voice-of-the-customer/README.md

 1. From the CLI menu select the option to Trigger the task to `Load content from Cloudant into Discovery`.
 2. Once the task is triggered, you can view the status by selecting the Collection Info option from the menu.
 Here you will see the number of documents loaded (and those that failed) in your Discovery Collection.
 3. Once all 1000 sample documents are loaded, the application is ready for use.
-Enter the Bluemix url in your Browser to log into the application.
+Enter the IBM Cloud url in your Browser to log into the application.

 ## Running the app locally

-To run the application locally (your own computer), you have to install additional Node.js modules and configure the application with some credentials that is provisioned on Bluemix.
+To run the application locally (your own computer), you have to install additional Node.js modules and configure the application with some credentials that is provisioned on IBM Cloud.

 ### Starting the application